-The childminder was registered in 1989.
-She works as a registered childminder with her husband.
+The childminder was registered in 1997.
+He works as a registered childminder with his wife and has provide flexible care between them.
 They have 2 children aged 14 and 18 and live in a village on the north side of Norwich.
 The whole of the ground floor is used for childminding and there is a fully enclosed garden for outside play.

 The childminder is registered to care for a maximum of 6 children at any one time and is currently minding 10 children under 8 on a part-time and full-time basis.
 The childminder walks to local schools to take and collect children.
 The childminder attends the local parent and toddler group and the childminder group.
-She is a member of the National Childminding Association.
+He is a member of the National Childminding Association.